foxriver76/ioBroker.denon/README.md

    setState('denon.0.display.brightness', '3'); // Sets display brightness to "Bright"
    ```

-* expertCommand
+* settings.expertCommand
    *You can send your own custom commands with this state.
-You can find an overview about the existing commands in the AVR-Control-Protocol.pdf*
+You can find an overview about the existing commands in the [AVR-Control-Protocol.pdf](documentation/AVR-Control-Protocol.pdf)*

    *Example:*

     ```javascript
     setState('denon.0.expertCommand', 'ECOON'); // Turns Main Zone ECO mode on
     ```

-* sleepTimer / zone2.sleepTimer / zone3.sleepTimer
+* zoneMain.sleepTimer / zone2.sleepTimer / zone3.sleepTimer

    *Number-value to read and set the sleep timer for the selected zone.
 The value will be updated in less than 10 seconds.*

-* parameterSettings.dynamicEq
+* settings.dynamicEq

    *Boolean value which represents the state of Dynamic EQ.
 You can also set Dynamic EQ on and off with this state.*

-* parameterSettings.subwooferLevelState
+* settings.subwooferLevelState

    *Boolean value, if it's true, you are able to make changes on the subwoofer level.*

-* parameterSettings.subwooferLevel / parameterSettings.subwooferTwoLevel
+* settings.subwooferLevel / settings.subwooferTwoLevel

    *Number value which indicates the current subwoofer level.
 The value has a range from -12 to 12 (-12 dB to +12 dB).*

-* parameterSettings.audysseyLfc
+* settings.audysseyLfc

    *Boolean value, which contains and is able to control Audyssey Low Frequency Containment status (on/off).*

-* parameterSettings.containmentAmount
+* settings.containmentAmount

    *Number value to set the Low Frequency Containment Amount.
 The value can be between 1 and 7.*

-* parameterSettings.multEq
+* settings.multEq

    *String value, to set the MultEQ function of your AVR with the following encoding:*